mattetti/book_mdar/book/source/Chapters/4_A_Little_Blog/1_MVC/1_Models.markdown

     :serial       - auto-incrementing key
     :lazy         - Lazy load the specified property (:lazy => true).
     :default      - Specifies the default value
-    :column       - Specifies the table column
+    :field        - Specifies the table column
     :nullable     - Can the value be null?
     :index        - Creates a database index for the column :accessor     - Set method visibility for the property accessors.
 Affects both